 Please note that financial aid deadlines are almost always BEFORE you find out if you're actually admitted to the college.
 So you may apply for financial aid at a school that doesn't accept you.
 And that's okay.
 The school just won't review your financial aid application.

 Now it's possible that a college could run out of financial aid funds even for families who have applied on time.
 This can depend on the amount of financial aid the college has to offer, and the number of students who apply.
 We therefore recommend that you apply for financial aid early.
-Both the FAFSA, the main application for financial aid required by every college, and the CSS Profile, a financial aid application required by roughly 270 colleges, become available on October 1st of the student's senior year.
-So we recommend, rather than waiting to get closer to the school's financial aid deadline, to prioritize the completion of these applications.
+The CSS Profile®, a financial aid application required by roughly 200 colleges, becomes available on October 1st of the student's senior year.
+Though the FAFSA® is typically available on October 1st of each year, it will not be available until December 2023 for families completing the 2024-25 application.
+We recommend, rather than waiting to get closer to the school's financial aid deadline, to prioritize the completion of these applications.

-Complete the FAFSA and other required applications as soon as possible after October 1st
+Complete the FAFSA and other required applications as soon as possible after they become available